wp-plugins/better-analytics/readme.txt

 1. Optional (but probably a good idea so you don't double report your traffic) - disable any other Analytics code you have enabled.

 == Frequently Asked Questions ==
-= Can Better Analytics Be Used With The Legacy Google Analytics Code? = No, the Better Analytics plugin is for Google Universal Analytics.
+= Can Better Analytics Be Used With Legacy Google Analytics Code? = No, the Better Analytics plugin is for Google Universal Analytics.
 You can upgrade any old non-Universal property to support both legacy and Universal under your [Google Analytics Property Settings](https://www.google.com/analytics/web/?#management/Settings/).

 = Can You Add [insert feature here] To Better Analytics? =